How to apply to be a Registered Developer

 - Where your organisation requires a purchase order the contact details of the individual (or team) who will manage the process.

-We require that the application to be a Registered Developer is completed at the parent / holding company level.
+We ask that the application to be a Registered Developer is completed at the parent/holding company level.
 You will be able to add details of your associated organisations (such as wholly-owned subsidiaries, joint ventures, and/or special purpose vehicles) who are also involved in the building, selling and after-care of new homes following the completion of your application.

 We recommend that the application to be a Registered Developer is completed by the Owner, Finance Director, Company Secretary, or a similar individual who has the authority to commit the organisation to pay the annual registration fee.
 You will get the opportunity to add the details of other individuals within your organisation (if required) to support with Finance and Training.